petercolesdc/cooper/README.md

 2. No text in icons please.
 If you do have a Glyph, outline the font.
 3. Clip the SVG to artboard so there are no borders or gaps from the edge
 4. Save icons to the source folder in `assets/icons/source`
-5. Run the gulp task `gulp build:icons` when you want to build icons.
+5. Run the gulp task `gulp icons` when you want to build icons.
 They output to the `assets/icons/renders` folder.
 Additionally, we pull a copy of the example page and spirte into our 'templates' folder, so we can reference the icons visually.

 # Starting a new project